How many emails do you have in your inbox right now? 20? 50? More than 100? If your number is anything more than zero, I have some tips for you!

 Set the “Rules” as You Go

-You likely get email each day that’s important to you, but not critical to your job — newsletters, advertising circulars, LinkedIn updates, etc. Rules allow you to automate the sorting process, regulating this type of communication to a separate folder that you specify.
+You likely get emails each day that are important to you, but not critical to your job — newsletters, advertising circulars, LinkedIn updates, etc. Rules allow you to automate the sorting process, regulating this type of communication to a separate folder that you specify.
 It’s still there when you want it, but it’s not popping up in your inbox, hogging space, and distracting you from other tasks.

 Knowing how to process the email as you go is all well and good, but what should you do with the messages that are already in your inbox?
 Just the thought of sorting through that mess can sap your energy.
 How will you ever get it all sorted?